NigerOfficial Name: Republic of Niger

 ACCESSIBILITY: While in Niger, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
 Nigerien law mandates that the state provide for persons with physical and mental disabilities, but there are no specific regulations mandating accessibility to buildings, transportation, and communication for those with special needs.
 There is extremely limited accessibility to public transportation, road crossings, taxis, restaurants, cafes, bars, and other tourist spots.
 Most buildings, transportation, and educational facilities do not provide for people with special needs and, because most streets are unpaved, individuals in wheelchairs or who have difficulty walking face challenges.

 Health facilities are extremely limited in Niamey, and completely inadequate outside the capital.
 Although physicians are generally well trained, almost all hospitals in Niamey suffer from inadequate facilities, antiquated equipment, and shortages of supplies, particularly medicines.
 Emergency assistance is also extremely limited.
 Travelers must carry their own properly labeled supply of prescription drugs and preventative medicines.
-Travelers are highly encouraged to have travel insurance to cover medical emergencies and the possible need for medical evacuation.
+All travelers are highly encouraged to have travel insurance to cover medical emergencies and the possible need for medical evacuation.

 As vaccine preventable illnesses are common in Niger, all routine immunizations recommended by the CDC in the US should be up to date before traveling to Niger.